qindalin/EvoMSN/README.md

 # EvoMSN
-This repo is the Pytorch implementation of our submitted paper to NeurIPS 2024: Evolving Multi-Scale Normalization for Time Series Forecasting Under Distribution Shifts
+This repo is the Pytorch implementation of our submitted paper to ICLR 2025: Evolving Multi-Scale Normalization for Time Series Forecasting Under Distribution Shifts

 ### Usage